 What to pack for your self-drive holiday in Kenya

-Take a look at our camping gear list to see whether it contains everything you need.
+Take a look at our camping gear list to see whether it contains everything you want on your camping holiday in Kenya.
 A Swiss army knife, duct tape and aluminium foil are essential items for McGiver-style problem-solving during your trip.
+We've seen people bringing a light weight hammock, that looked pretty chill.
+We enjoy bush cooking a lot, so I always bring my Victorinox ( don't pack this in your hand luggage..)
+A Power bank comes in handy if you plan to camp a lot.
 A fleece blanket is nice for chilling on the grass or to cover up during the chillier nights.
-Definitely bring insect repellent (with DEET) and sunblock, as these are more expensive in Kenya.
+Definitely bring insect repellent and sun block, as there is less choice in Kenya.

 Take a sweater for the chillier nights.

 Lonely Planet is a must-read when you are traveling to Kenya.
 Our rental cars come with a copy of the latest Lonely Planet travel guide.

 Other travel books: